Same sex civil unions & same-sex marriages (SSM) in Colorado

 According to the Huffington Post, the civil unions bill:

 "... does not allow gay marriage but does grant gay couples rights similar to marriage, including enhanced inheritance and parental rights, and the ability to be involved in partner's medical decisions.

 Republicans who oppose the bill said it undermines traditional marriage and that voters expressed their position on the issue when they banned same-sex marriage in 2006."

 Republicans thus seem to deny the evidence of a surge in public support for civil unions during recent years as evidenced by multiple polls.
 It is unclear to us how giving equal rights and protections to one group of people -- loving committed same-sex couples and their children -- will threaten the marriages of opposite-sex couples who are already married.
-There have been many instances in the past where the U.S. Constitutions guarantees of equal protection and equal access granted groups of Americans equal rights.
+There have been many instances in the past where the U.S. Constitutions guarantees of equal protection granted groups of Americans equal rights.
 Examples were: freeing the slaves, allowing women to vote, integrating public schools, ending segregation against African Americans etc. All seem to have benefited the country overall.

 Back in 2011, Senator Pat Steadman (D) and House Minority Leader Mark Ferrandino (D) sponsored a civil unions bill which did not proceed.

 They sponsored a new bill in 2012, and are searching for a Republican Representative to co-sponsor the bill in the House.
 So far, they have been unsuccessful.

 On 2012-APR-27, the Colorado Senate passed the Civil Unions Act by a vote of 23 to 12 -- the same vote as in 2011.
 Three Republicans and twenty Democrats voted in favor of the bill.
 5

 Colorado Family Action (CFA) is the political arm of Focus on the Family; both are located in Colorado Springs, CO.
 CFA sent out an "Urgent Call to Action" referring to the civil unions bill: